MY BRIGHTON – PRIVACY NOTICE

 - sending and receiving surveys and analysis of the feedback received

-- providing information relating to offers, events and new services, new member of the My Hotels Group etc.
+- providing information relating to offers, events and new services, new member of the My Brighton etc.

 - dealing with competition entries

 - reviewing feedback, comments and other posts on restaurant review sites and other social media platforms

 - for our internal business management and operational purposes